snu-dbs/prevision/slab-benchmark/prevision/README.md

 ### Generating CSV Files for PageRank Matrices

-The paper uses four graph datasets for PageRank experiments, namely enron, epinions, livejournal, and twitter.
+The paper uses four graph datasets for PageRank experiments, namely Enron, Epinions, LiveJournal, and Twitter.
 First of all, please downloads all files to the `./output/raw/` directory.
 The links and filenames of each dataset are as follows:
 - [Enron](https://snap.stanford.edu/data/email-Enron.html): `email-Enron.txt`